-- It saves waste paper from occupying landfill and producing methane as it breaks down.
+- It saves waste paper from occupying landfills and producing methane as it breaks down.

-Around 2 thirds of all paper product within the America area unit currently recovered and recycled, although it does not all become new paper.
+Around 2 thirds of all paper products within the American area unit currently recovered and recycled, although it does not all become new paper.

-After perennial process the fibers become too short for the assembly of recent paper.
+After the perennial process, the fibers become too short for the assembly of recent papers.